Spain’s coronavirus deaths leap; Prince Charles now infected

 It is the latter cases — often requiring ventilators and specialized care — that threaten to overwhelm hospitals.
 Several countries are already running short of the critical equipment needed to treat patients and keep doctors and nurses safe.
 Doctors are dying in Italy and Spain says 14% of its infections are health care workers.

 Cases edged up in countries with fragile health care systems.
-Virus cases in South Africa rose to 709 as the country got ready to go on lockdown Friday and Russia reporting 163 new cases overnight for 658 total.
+Virus cases in South Africa rose to 709 as the country got ready to go on lockdown Friday, and Russia reported 163 new cases overnight for 658 total.

 Russia’s prime minister ordered provincial governors to move more quickly to ready hospital beds for patients as the outbreak spreads across the vast country, and President Vladimir Putin ordered the military to train for helping handle the pandemic.